 CTR?
 CPL?
 MQL?
 There are many ways to look at marketing performance (and just as many acronyms).
-At our recent "Follow the Lead" roundtable event in San Francisco, we talked about how we at Insight look at marketing performance and which KPIs matter.
+But what are the KPIs that really matter?
+Learn about how we at Insight look at marketing performance.

 KPIs vs. Metrics